earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 <div class="notice--info">
 ### Side Note: Home Path

-If you are spawning processes and running things in a shell inside your container, inside your lambda be aware that the home directory, as of March, 2020 is not properly configured and you will get an error like this:
+If you are spawning processes and running things in a shell inside your container, inside your lambda, be aware that the home directory, as of March, 2022 is not properly configured and you will get an error like this:

 ~~~{.bash caption="error"}
 ENOENT: no such file or directory, mkdir '/home/sbx_user1051/.fonts
 ~~~

-See this error, but the easiest way to fix is just set `$HOME` to `/tmp` in the environmental variables section of lambda configuration.
+See [this error](https://github.com/alixaxel/chrome-aws-lambda/issues/131), but the easiest way to fix is just set `$HOME` to `/tmp` in the environmental variables section of lambda configuration.

 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/7210.png --alt {{ Setting ENV in AWS Lambda }} %}
 </div>

 ### Deploying Changes

 One thing that caught me out with this solution is that, although I've deployed `:latest`, updating the latest image doesn't change whats running in the lambda.
-This because the lambda just uses the tag to look up the sha of a container and runs that.
+Instead, the lambda just uses the tag to look up the sha of a container, pulls based on that sha, and runs that.

-I can easily deploy a new image using the aws cli though.
+I can quickly deploy a new image using the aws cli, though.

 ~~~{.bash caption=">_"}
  aws lambda update-function-code \